Exploring Old Houses, Pilgrimage Routes, and Everyday Culture in Wakayama

 A Different Way to Experience the Kumano Kodo

-Rather than focusing only on “sacred destinations,” this experience explores the landscapes between them.
+Rather than focusing only on sacred destinations, this experience explores the landscapes between them.
+It highlights the cultural and economic foundations that allowed people, goods, and ideas to move through Wakayama for centuries.

 Walking the Ancient Kiiji Road